ByAUJay

 1. Age Verification

-Scenario: A user needs to prove they are over 18 without revealing birthdate or other details.
+Scenario: A user wants to show they're over 18 without giving away their birthdate or any private info.

 Implementation: